Four Seasons Hotel New York: Architecture

 At 682 ft tall and 52 stories, it is the second-tallest hotel in New York City and the fourth-tallest hotel in the U.S., and the 85th tallest building in New York.
-In 2006, the Four Seasons New York opened the Michelin star restaurant: L'Atelier de Joël Robuchon.
+In 2006, the Four Seasons New York opened a Michelin star restaurant, L'Atelier de Joël Robuchon; this restaurant closed in 2012.

 The hotel is noted for its luxurious interiors which have an art moderne quality.
 I. M. Pei and Frank Williams collaborated as the architects.
 I. M. Pei was also the responsible for the interiors of the public spaces in the hotel.
 The building has more in common with the Waldorf Astoria and other hotels of the 1920s than it does with Pei's other works.
 Rosenwasser/Grossman Consulting Engineers provided the structural engineering and Jaros, Baum & Bolles was the MEP engineer on the project.